Lifestyle Active Smooth

 Ridged nails: what causes them and how can you treat them?

-Do your nails look uneven or show vertical or horizontal lines?
-Let’s not beat around the bush, you’ve got ridged nails.
-It may be frustrating, especially if you like your nails looking neat and tidy, but it’s a very common issue with several potential causes.
-The good news?
-There are solutions to help smooth things over and bring your nails back to their healthy, radiant best.
+Do your nails look uneven, marked by vertical or horizontal lines?
+No need to beat around the bush, you have ridged nails.
+It can feel a little frustrating, especially if you love having perfectly polished hands, but it is a very common concern with multiple causes.
+The good news is that there are simple solutions to smooth and restore your nails, helping you rediscover healthy, radiant nails.

 Understanding ridged nails

-There are two types of nail ridges: vertical and horizontal.
-Each one has different causes.
+Whether vertical or horizontal, there are two types of ridges and each has very different causes.

 Longitudinal ridges

-These are vertical lines that run from the cuticle to the tip of the nail.
-Often referred to as "nail wrinkles", they usually appear with age or, for some, around the time of menopause.
-They suggest the body is producing less keratin and that hormone levels may be unbalanced.
-Longitudinal ridges can also point to vitamin or mineral deficiencies.
-Another possible culprit: minor trauma from aggressive manicures that affect the nail matrix (such as applying false nails, excessive filing or using acetone-based removers), or repeated exposure to water and harsh cleaning products.
+These are vertical ridges that run from the cuticles to the tip of the nail.
+Often referred to as “nail wrinkles”, they tend to appear with age and, in many cases, during menopause.
+They are a sign that the body is producing less keratin and that hormonal balance may be shifting.
+Longitudinal ridges can also be linked to vitamin and mineral deficiencies.
+Another possible cause is minor trauma from harsh manicures affecting the nail matrix, such as false nail applications, excessive filing, or the use of acetone based removers, as well as frequent exposure to detergents or water.

 Transverse ridges

-These horizontal lines run across the width of the nail, creating dips and ridges on the surface.
-They can appear on both fingernails and toenails and are usually caused by stress or emotional shock, which disrupts normal nail growth.
+These horizontal ridges run across the width of the nail plate, creating grooves and raised areas on the surface.
+Transverse ridges can affect both fingernails and toenails.
+They often reflect disrupted nail growth due to stress or emotional shock.

-Now that you know how to tell the difference between the two types of ridges, let’s explore what you can do to treat and prevent them.
+Now that you know how to identify the two types of ridged nails, let’s explore the best treatments and habits to smooth and prevent them.

 How to treat and prevent ridged nails

-The aim of this routine is to deeply nourish and hydrate both the nail and surrounding skin to encourage healthy, even growth.
-These are your go-to essentials:
+The goal of this routine is to deeply nourish and hydrate the nail and its contour to restore healthy, regular growth.
+Your essentials are:

-• Huile Verte: a blend of six botanical oils including castor, sweet almond and coconut oils.
+• Nourishing Cuticle Oil: a blend of six botanical oils including castor oil, sweet almond oil and coconut oil.

-• Active™ Smooth: a CC Polish-style treatment that works as a smoothing base coat and strengthens nails with a formula enriched with castor fibres, hexanal, AHAs and vitamin E. Available in four shades (00 pink, 01 beige, 02 gold, 03 bronze) to suit every skin tone.
+• Active™ Smooth: a CC Polish effect treatment that works as a smoothing base, strengthening the nail with a formula enriched with castor fibres, hexanal, AHAs and vitamin E. Available in four shades, 00 pink, 01 beige, 02 golden, 03 bronze, to suit every skin tone.

-• Apply Active™ Smooth to bare nails three times a week for 2 weeks, without removing previous layers.
+• Apply Active™ Smooth to bare nails three times a week for two weeks, without removing the previous layers.

-This routine is designed to repair, nourish and smooth ridged nails.
-Here’s what you’ll need:
+A targeted routine to repair, nourish and smooth ridged nails.
+Here is what you will need:

-• Nail Priming Emery Board: a gentle tool that evens out the nail surface and opens the keratin scales to boost absorption of treatments.
+• Nail Priming Emery Board: gently evens the nail surface and opens the keratin scales to enhance product absorption.

 • Active™ Smooth

 • S.O.S.
-Mask: a deeply hydrating overnight mask that encourages cellular repair as you sleep.
+Mask: an overnight mask that hydrates and stimulates cellular repair while you sleep.

-• Use the priming emery board to lightly refine the surface of the nail.
+• Prep your nails with the Nail Priming Emery Board, gently buffing the nail plate.
 Then apply Active™ Smooth to bare nails three times a week for two weeks, without removing previous layers.

-• Once the Active™ Smooth layers are removed with a gentle remover, apply the S.O.S.
-Mask three nights a week in a thick layer and allow it to air dry.
-Remove the next morning by peeling off or rinsing with soapy water.
+• After removing Active™ Smooth with a gentle remover, apply the S.O.S.
+Mask three nights a week in a thick layer.
+Let it air dry and remove the next morning by peeling it off or with soapy water.

-💡Good to know: This routine is ideal for sensitive nails as it uses products with up to 99% naturally derived ingredients, safe for both nails and cuticles.
+💡Good to know: this routine is perfectly suited to sensitive nails, with formulas made from up to 99 percent natural origin ingredients, safe for nails and cuticles.

-For deep hydration and recovery, add the S.O.S.
-Mask and Nail Priming Emery Board to your routine.
+For deeper hydration and repair, add the S.O.S.
+Mask and Nail Priming Emery Board.

 • Nail Priming Emery Board